Cluster nearby stops

 }

-}Solution
+}Solution interpretation

-The following JSON provides the full solution:
+The following section provides the full solution:

 Click to expand/collapse the sample JSON